AukseMaz/Sweetshop_Project/README.md

 - **7 Test Scenarios (TS)**
 - **47 Test Cases (TC)**

 All TSs and TCs are described in the [**TestCases.md**](/TestCases.md) file.

+To enhance test efficiency, the project utilizes Cypress commands and custom helper functions.

+The project also incorporates a robust CI/CD pipeline using GitHub Actions.

-Additionally, the identified functional test cases have been registered and automated as Tasks in Jira.
+Additionally, the identified functional test cases have been registered as Tasks in Jira.
 Relevant information can be found in the [**JiraProject/JiraSummary.md**](/JiraProject/JiraSummary.md) file.

 ---
 ## 🔁 Folder Structure

+The Cypress test suite is organized within the [**cypress/e2e/**](cypress/e2e/) directory, where each TS has its corresponding TCs contained in separate spec files.

 <pre> SWEETSHOP_PROJECT
 ├── .github/